An illustration showing the change from amino acids to peptides to proteins.

 Documented risks of anabolic steroid use

 Australian longitudinal studies show higher rates of myocardial infarction, stroke and sudden cardiac death among long-term or high-dose users.
-Other documented concerns include lowered HDL-cholesterol, raised blood pressure, prostate enlargement and mood disturbances such as aggression, depression and anxiety.
-Chronic use can lead to permanent reproductive dysfunction, often requiring hormone-replacement therapy or fertility treatment.
+Other documented concerns include lowered HDL cholesterol, raised blood pressure, prostate enlargement and mood disturbances such as aggression, depression and anxiety.
+Chronic use can lead to permanent reproductive dysfunction, often requiring hormone replacement therapy or fertility treatment.

 Are peptides considered steroids under Australian law?